News

 Goathland's train station was a film location for the train station at Hogwarts. (photo by Kirsten Koza)

-Goathland’s train station was a film location for the train station at Hogwarts.
-(Photo by Kirsten Koza)
+(Goathland’s train station was a film location for the train station at Hogwarts.
+Photo by Kirsten Koza)

 Whitby, Yorkshire (photo by Kirsten Koza, Writers' Expeditions)

-Whitby, Yorkshire (Photo by Kirsten Koza, Writers’ Expeditions)
+(Whitby Harbour, Yorkshire.
+Photo by Kirsten Koza, Writers’ Expeditions)

 Morning: breakfast – and then we’ll take the steam train along the North Yorkshire Moors Railway from Pickering through Goathland (film location for the Hogwarts Express train station at Hogwarts School of Witchcraft and Wizardry), and of course we’ll discuss the success of J.K.
 Rowling – the whys and hows – and how this relates to stories going viral on the Internet, and then we’ll continue our train ride to Whitby.

 Afternoon: We’ll visit the coastal town of Whitby, the birthplace of Captain Cook.
 But, also, it was while visiting Whitby, after an exhausting theatrical tour, that Bram Stoker got inspiration for Dracula.
 Then it’s down (or should we go up?) the 199 steps from Whitby’s gothic abbey, culminating in the reward of award winning fish and chips (gluten free, vegetarian, and vegan options available).
+If you can’t do stairs, our driver will chauffeur you to the restaurant.

 Whitby Abbey, Yorkshire. (photo by the fabulous George Hodan)